 In Switzerland, attorneys' fees are generally charged on the basis of time spent.
-The specific fee arrangements are a matter between the parties and their lawyers subject to certain limits provided by professional and ethical rules; these rules would, for example, not allow contingency fee arrangements (and success fee arrangements within limits only).
+The specific fee arrangements are determined by the parties and their lawyers subject to certain limits provided by professional and ethical rules.
+Among other things, the rules would not allow contingency fee arrangements (and success fee arrangements within limits only).

-The winning party has to reimburse the attorneys' fees to the opposing party pursuant to a statutory tariff (see question 26).
+The winning party has to reimburse the attorneys' fees to the opposing party pursuant to a statutory tariff.

-In principle, litigation funding by third parties is admissible in Switzerland, although not yet very common (litigation funding may, however, become more relevant in the future given its increased popularity in other jurisdictions).
+In principle, litigation funding by third parties is admissible in Switzerland, but is not very common (it may, however, become more relevant in the future given its increased popularity in other jurisdictions).